zeezephyr/urbanism-guide/content/en/austin/transportation/highways.md

 - [Proposition 7](https://statutes.capitol.texas.gov/Docs/CN/htm/CN.8/CN.8.7-c.htm): Directs portions of state sales and use taxes, as well as motor vehicle sale and rental taxes to: "(1) construct, maintain, or acquire rights of way for public roadways other than toll roads; or (2) repay the principal of and interest on general obligation bonds issued as authorized by Section 49-p, Article III, of this constitution."

-    In combination these two propositions have lead to tens of billions of state tax dollars being directed towards maintaining and expanding highways and all the negatives that car dependent infrastructure brings to us and our cities.
+In combination these two propositions have lead to tens of billions of state tax dollars being directed towards maintaining and expanding highways.

 - [Congestion Mitigation and Air Quality (CMAQ) Improvement Program](https://www.fhwa.dot.gov/bipartisan-infrastructure-law/cmaq.cfm): This is a federal program which says when a state fails to meet their obligations under the Clean Air Act they can be awarded funding to improve their compliance.
 However this bill also allows up to 50% of funding to be redirected to other highway and transportation activities.
 The end result being that states are able to use funding intended for improving our air quality to instead construct additional highways and roads.

     > "A State may transfer up to 50% of CMAQ funds made available each fiscal year to any other apportionment of the State, including the National Highway Performance Program, Surface Transportation Block Grant Program, Highway Safety Improvement Program, National Highway Freight Program [..]"